pulumi/docs/content/blog/how-do-kubernetes-deployments-work-an-adversarial-perspective/index.md

 field with the Kubernetes `Watch` API and a bit of terminal UI programming, you're most of your way to `kubespy trace deployment`.

-**If you enjoyed this post, or are curious to see how this lifecycle is baked into the Pulumi CLI, please [give us a shot](https://www.pulumi.com/kubernetes/)!
-We'd love to have your feedback.**
+If you enjoyed this post, or are curious to see how this lifecycle is baked into the Pulumi CLI, please [give us a shot]({{< ref "/kubernetes" >}})!
+We'd love to hear your feedback.